Cross-Caps/DNNTopology/README.md

 ### Installation
 1. Requires numpy, torch
 2. Install CubicalRipser: git clone https://github.com/shizuo-kaji/CubicalRipser_3dim
-3. Install persim
+3. Install persim ripser

-The directory DNNTopology/experiments contains Jupyter notebook with experiments from the paper.
+The directory DNNTopology/experiments will be updated with a Jupyter notebook with experiments from the paper.
+Currently, the repository is not a full package but all the code needed to replicate the result in the paper is in the repository.